Summer rains: Bay of Plenty, Rotorua set for a dumping - NZ Herald

 Heavy rain is expected in the region today with a severe warning in place tonight and into Wednesday.

-MetService says people in Bay of Plenty and Rotorua are warned of bouts of heavy rain starting from about 9pm Tuesday through to 11am on Wednesday.
+MetService says people in Bay of Plenty, Rotorua and Coromandel are warned of bouts of heavy rain starting from about 9pm Tuesday through to 11am on Wednesday.

 "Heavy rain may cause streams and rivers to rise rapidly.